azinchen/nordvpn-wg/ADVANCED_CODEQL_SETUP.md

 4. **Disable "Default setup"** for CodeQL
 5. This eliminates the conflict source

-### ✅ **Step 2: Verify Advanced Setup**
+### ✅ **Step 2: Verify Unified Setup**
-1. Check that both new workflows are present:
+1. Check that the comprehensive workflow is present and running:
-   - `.github/workflows/security-codeql-advanced.yml`
+   - `.github/workflows/security-comprehensive.yml`
-   - `.github/workflows/security-codebase.yml` (updated)
+2. The unified workflow should run successfully without conflicts
-2. Both should run successfully without conflicts
+3. All security components (CodeQL, Trivy, Super-Linter) execute in sequence

 ## Security Analysis Coverage